 This website was created to provide a comprehensive, unbiased, research-based information source for the Washington tree fruit industry.
 Information on this site is primarily focused on the commercial production of apple, pear and sweet cherry.
 However, there is a limited amount of information on other stone fruits.
 Besides offering a traditional navigation structure, powerful search capabilities have been added so that site visitors can choose keywords to more quickly find the information they are seeking.
 A growing library of educational YouTube videos, news stories and research reports will keep visitors abreast of the latest information to both educate them and assist them in making management decisions.
 We acknowledge with thanks the financial support of the Washington tree fruit industry who are supporting this project through the Tree Fruit Endowment.

 How to Use the Tree Fruit Website

 The WSU Tree Fruit Website was designed to be navigated in three different ways starting from the home page: 1.
-Using the individual animated fruit icons in the lower portion of the Home page for crop-specific information; 2.
-Using the powerful search tool – accessed from the search box located at the top right hand side of the page; or 3.
+Using the powerful search tool – accessed from the search box located at the top right hand side of the page; or 2.
 Using the standard navigation from the links in the left column.
 Features that are persistent to all pages are items in both the far left and right columns.
 The far left column has the standard topical navigation structure.
 The right column contains links to the Decision Aid System (DAS), AgWeatherNet (AWN), and to subscribe to the newsletter.
 The home page also shows a mini-Events calendar showing upcoming events.
 A link to view all events is just below the events list (View All Events).
 You can also see the most recently posted articles, videos, and publications from the home page.